-- Older Than He Looks: Historically, he's already senile by the time of Nobunaga, and is even older than Shingen, but he's portrayed as a middle-aged man.
-He even only looks slightly older than his grandson, Terumoto.
+- Older Than He Looks: Historically, he's already senile by the time of Nobunaga, and is even older than Hisahide, but is portrayed as a Bishōnen.
+4 gave him silver hair, which doesn't help much.

 - Outliving One's Offspring: One of his sons and designated successor, Takamoto, died off-screen, forcing Terumoto (Takamoto's son) to prematurely become Motonari's successor.
 This is mentioned in his story for both 3 and 4.